gdegas/JavaScript30/README.md

 - Console.count() logs the number of times console.count is called, and has an optional argument where you can choose any label for it
 - Console.time() will show you the time it take for any of the code between the console.time() statement to the console.timeEnd() statement.
 Useful for AJAX requests and such.

+### Day 10

+### Day 11

+### Day 12

+Learned:
+- I never knew anything about a Konami code and especially didn't know that they exist among famous websites like vogue.com and buzzfeed
+- I added my own sequence different from the video, his secret code was wesbos, but I kept it oldschool and did a sequence of up, down, up, down, left, right, left, right, b, a then enter.
+_ Also added a hadoken sound for added cool effect!